IreneKilgannon/pands-project/README.md

 __Step 4__ Evaluate the model.

 [R-squared](https://www.youtube.com/watch?v=2AQKmw14mHM) and [root mean squared error (RMSE)](https://statisticsbyjim.com/regression/root-mean-square-error-rmse/) are used to evaluate how well the model works.
 * R-squared measures how much variance in the target variable can be explained by our model.
 R-squared is a range from 0 to 1, with 1 meaning that the target variable is fully explained by the dependent variable and all the data points fall on the regression line.
-[Interpret r-squared regression](https://statisticsbyjim.com/regression/interpret-r-squared-regression/)
 * RMSE is the square root of the mean squared error (MSE).
-THe MSE is the mean of the squared differences between the predicted values and the true values.
+MSE is the mean of the squared differences between the predicted values and the true values.
 RMSE is a measure of how large the residuals are dispersed.
 With MSE and RMSE the errors are heavily penalised as the residuals are squared.
-Generally RMSE is used as it has the same units of the target variable which makes it easier to comprehend than MSE.
+Generally RMSE is used as it has the same units as the target variable which makes it easier to comprehend than MSE.
 The values of RMSE range from 0 to infinity, with the lower the value the better.
 Zero means the predicted values match the actual values.

 <details>
 <summary>Code for Linear Regression Analysis</summary>